syakirharis25/SSH/README.md

 # SSH
-My works related to Secure Socket Shell (SSH), a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network.
+My works related to Secure Socket Shell (SSH), a network protocol that gives users a secure way to access a computer over an unsecured network.

 ## Table of Contents
 1. [Introduction.](#introduction)